Zuikyo/ZIKRouter/Documentation/English/ErrorHandle.md

 * Destination not exists when removing (the module may be unloaded, or the view may be removed from view hierarchy)
 * Circular dependency

-Use `setGlobalErrorHandler:` to log these errors:
+Use `globalErrorHandler:` to log these errors:

 ```swift
 ZIKAnyViewRouter.globalErrorHandler = { (router, action, error) in